Photodynamic melting of phase-reversed charge stripes and enhanced condensation: The non-linear optical coupling

-\prlsection{The non-linear optical coupling} That resonant targeting cannot couple to the target state does not impede higher-order, and thus nonlinear, optical excitation from taking place.
+That resonant targeting cannot couple to the target state does not impede higher-order, and thus nonlinear, optical excitation from taking place.
 This is particularly possible because intermediate equilibrium states can have a relatively large current matrix element, e.g., $|\langle 0|\hat J_x|6\rangle| \simeq 0.66$ and $|\langle 6|\hat J_x|2\rangle| \simeq 0.58$.
-Indeed, in second-order time-dependent perturbation theory, the time-dependent expansion coefficients in the interaction picture entering in $|\psi_{\rm I}(t)\rangle = \sum_{m}c_m(t)|m\rangle$, for initial state $|0\rangle$, final state $|2\rangle$, intermediate state $|m_1\rangle$, at infinite time, are (see Ref.~\cite{SM})
+Indeed, in second-order time-dependent perturbation theory, the time-dependent expansion coefficients in the interaction picture entering in $|\psi_{\rm I}(t)\rangle = \sum_{m}c_m(t)|m\rangle$, for initial state $|0\rangle$, final state $|2\rangle$, intermediate state $|m_1\rangle$, at infinite time, are (see Appendix \ref{app:t_pert})